MicrosoftDocs/appcenter-docs/docs/diagnostics/UWP-symbolication.md

 3. Make a `PATCH` request to  the [symbol_uploads API](https://openapi.appcenter.ms/#/crash/symbolUploads_complete) using the `symbol_upload_id` property returned from the first step.
 In the body of the request, specify whether you want to set the status of the upload to `committed` (successfully completed) the upload process, or `aborted` (unsuccessfully completed).

 > [!NOTE]
-> The symbol uploads API will not work for symbols files that are 256MB or larger in size.
+> The symbol uploads API does not work for symbols files that are larger than 256MB.
 Please use the App Center CLI to upload these files.
 You can install the App Center CLI by following the instructions in our [App Center CLI repo](https://github.com/microsoft/appcenter-cli).